Your First Rental Property: A Step-by-Step Guide

 Key Takeaways

-• Choose property type to match your goals — SFR for simplicity, duplex for cash flow and house hacking, condo for lower entry (watch HOA fees and rental rules).
+• Choose property type to match your goals — SFR for simplicity, duplex for cash flow and house hacking, condo for lower entry (watch HOA fees and rental caps).

-• Never skip the inspection — Hire a pro.
-Contingencies protect you.
+• Never skip the inspection — hire a pro.
+Roof issues show up in 20% of inspections.
+Contingencies protect your earnest money.

 About This Guide